jbub/django-suit-locale/README.rst

     Translate at Transifex https://www.transifex.com/projects/p/django-filer/.

 django-import-export
-    This package is not localized, so translation is included in this repository.
+    This package is now translated, head over to https://github.com/bmihelac/django-import-export, fork and translate.
+I will keep the translations in this repository to give people some time to translate it.
+We will then remove the strings from this repository.

 Localize
 --------